Four Effective Ways to Nurture Leads Post Webinar

 Closely tied to sending valuable followup emails is email personalization.
 And, no, I'm not talking about using their first names strategically in your email copy.
 That works, but everyone seems to be doing it.

 What I'm talking about here is personalizing emails based on behavior.
 You track how your webinar leads interact with your website.
 You determine what they need to do that warrants an email conversation based on these interactions.
-Such emails help you get hold of leads and convince them to convert when their intent to buy is still high.
+Such emails help you get hold of qualified leads and convince them to convert when their intent to buy is still high.

 Take a lead who watched your webinar but never bought your product, for instance.